Queens Food Tour

 Before leaving Corona and its Latin American kitchens, we’ll make our way to a beloved Uruguayan grill house to share a chivito, a monstrous steak sandwich, and then head over to neighboring Elmhurst, home to a number of thriving immigrant communities from throughout Asia.
 As we walk along Queens’s own Broadway, Elmhurst’s main drag, our stops will include a Tibetan momo hole-in-the-wall, a hip Thai grocery-cum-community center, a Chinese dumpling and hand-pulled noodle shop and a small spot serving the crossroads cuisine of China’s Henan province.

-We’ll end our day at a local Mexican cantina – opened by a woman who started off as a street side fruit vendor and worked her way up to owning her own place – for an end of the day drink and another reminder that what has always made America great is the ability for anyone to come here and make a successful new start.
+We’ll end our day at a neighborhood cafe – part of a local mini-chain opened by an immigrant family from Taiwan – that specializes in desserts made from the intriguing durian fruit, for an end of the day sweet and another reminder that what has always made America great is the ability for anyone from anywhere to come here and make a successful new start.

 Our approach is different than most tour companies.
 Each of our culinary walks is the outcome of considerable research.
 We work with academics in the field and our own team of experienced professionals – both guides and local journalists.
 Our ongoing publishing of articles, from restaurant reviews to features about the intersection of food and culture, constantly feeds new material into the culinary walks, so they evolve and constantly improve.
 Though costly, we believe that this is how to create the quality experiences we strive for.